 Will grow in well-drained soils but will achieve greater stature in a more moist area.

 Betula ermanii grown on their own roots (as opposed to grafted) are best planted when small to avoid too much root disturbance on transplanting.
+Our plants are supplied as 2 foot high seedlings in pots.

 Source: Mt.
 Goyo, North Honshu, Japan.